 Wolf archetypes and postmodern ideologies

-The wolf, seen as todays financial predator. is naturally preying upon domesticated animals easily transforms into the metaphor of Satan seducing the innocents, drawing them away from their true nature into a state where they are compelled to acting against themselves and nature.
-This is perhaps the most frequent religious wolf related thought to influenced Christianity and popular European culture.
-The sad fact though is the image of the wolf in this context has little relation to anything based on reality and only serves not to enlighten thinking regarding this animal and its role in our world.
+The wolf, seen as todays financial predator, is naturally preying upon domesticated animals easily transforms into the metaphor of Satan seducing the innocents, drawing them away from their true nature into a state where they are compelled to acting against themselves and nature.
+This is perhaps the most frequent religious wolf related thought, which influenced Christianity and popular European culture.
+The sad fact though, is the image of the wolf in this context has little relation to anything based on reality and only serves not to enlighten thinking regarding this animal and its role in our world.

 Wolf archetypes and masculinism